 Getting Started

-.
+The Datablist REST API is exposed at https://data.datablist.com.
 You must always connect to the API using HTTPS.

 Our API has resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, uses standard HTTP response codes, and verbs.

-header with an access token.
+Every api endpoint requires an Authorization header with an access token.
 We use self contained JWT access tokens sent using the Bearer format.

 A valid API call looks like this: